wpfnihao/OrionChart/charts/orion-gpu/README.md

 * Dynamic scaling
   * Change Orion virtual GPU settings without rebooting!

+## Prerequsitions

+Please visit [VirtAI Tech](https://virtai.tech/) for more information.

+* Properly installed NVidia GPU drivers on GPU nodes.
+Orion will **NOT** try to handle these drivers.
+* Container runtime `containerd` with version >= 1.3.2
+  * NVidia docker runtime enabled on GPU nodes.
+  * Check the container runtime by `kubectl get node [nodename]`
+* Orion assumes the network interface to be used has exactly the same name among all nodes (e.g. `eth0`).
+If not, it's users' responsibility to properly config these network interface names.
+* (recommaned) Properly configured RDMA environment for best performance.
+  * If Infiniband is used, OFED should be properly installed.

 ## Chart Details

 This chart will do the following: